Jaluus/PaperTrail/blog_post/readme.md

 ![Bipartite_graph](plot.png "The bipartite graph structure of the PaperTrail dataset.")

-The dataset is available for download as a PyG graph from httpXYZ.
+The dataset is available for download as a PyG graph (`HeteroData` object).

 ## Data Splitting